COMING: SUMMER 2018

-Potager & Pottery is an intergenerational collaboration between Julie, Ron and Bethany Pelle that promotes the health and well-being benefits of plants through kitchen gardening, companion planting, cut flowers, functional pottery, and design.
+Potager & Pottery is an intergenerational collaborative project between Julie, Ron and Bethany Pelle that promotes the health, well-being, and environmental benefits of home/community gardening.
+Research and design subjects include: organic growing and pest management, companion planting, pollinator attraction, composting, irrigation, food preservation, cut flowers, pottery, and creative reuse.

 Custom designed, small batch decorative and art tiles compliment individual tastes and the historic character of any space.
 Projects include: trivets, wall tiles, and tiles for mantels, kitchens and bathrooms.